 7F) An even more relaxed model would be to allow the Tjj and Ljj terms to differ between the two bodies, with constraints as shown below, but this produces no improvement in the Rwp.
 Further it has a non-physical negative Ljj value for one of the two bodies, so this is not a better model.

-In this tutorial, we have seen how to create a rigid body, using the Avogadro program to regularize the internal geometry.
-The body was then imported into GSAS-II, including 4 torsion angles internal to the body.
+In the tutorial, we have seen how to create a rigid body, using the Avogadro program to regularize the internal geometry.
+The body was then defined within GSAS-II, including 4 torsion angles internal to the body.
 The rigid body was then placed into the unit cell in previously determined positions/orientations.
-The positions, orientations and torsions, as well as rigid body group motion parameters, were then refined.
-The resulting fit was excellent, with a highly realistic structure and a small number of parameters that are appropriate for the dataset being used.
+The positions, orientations and torsions, as well as rigid body group motion parameters, we then refined.
+The resulting fit was excellent with a highly realistic structure and a small number of parameters that are appropriate for the dataset being used.